 Self-sabotage is when we actively, though often unconsciously, prevent ourselves from achieving the things we want most.
 It’s those behaviors, thoughts, or patterns that seem to pop up just when things are going well, or when we’re on the verge of success.
-These actions block us from reaching our full potential, whether it's in our work, relationships, or personal growth.
+These actions block us from reaching our full potential, whether it's in our work, relationships, or personal growth—and it’s an issue many explore through individual therapy in Hermosa Beach or therapy in South Bay to uncover its roots.

 What makes self-sabotage so tricky is that it can show up in all sorts of sneaky ways—sometimes we’re not even aware that we’re doing it.
 It can look like procrastination, holding ourselves to impossible standards, or finding reasons to blame others for our setbacks.
 At the heart of it, self-sabotage is like an internal tug-of-war: a part of us wants to succeed, but another part is afraid of what success might mean.